kdave/btrfs-progs/Documentation/btrfs-check.rst

         superblock is damaged.

 --clear-space-cache v1|v2
-        completely wipe all free space cache of given type
+        completely remove the free space cache of the given version

-        For free space cache *v1*, the *clear_cache* kernel mount option only rebuilds the free space cache for block groups that are modified while the filesystem is mounted with that option.
-Thus, using this option with *v1* makes it possible to actually clear the entire free space cache.

-        For free space cache *v2*, the *clear_cache* kernel mount option destroys the entire free space cache.
-This option, with *v2* provides an alternative method of clearing the free space cache that doesn't require mounting the filesystem.
+        See also the *clear_cache* mount option.

 --clear-ino-cache
         remove leftover items pertaining to the deprecated inode map feature